smpio/kube-manifest-processor/README.md

-# kube-manifest-cleaner
+# kube-manifest-processor

-Cleans and structures your Kubernetes manifest files
+Cleans and structures your Kubernetes manifests

-## Installation

-1. Install [kube-yaml-cleaner](https://github.com/smpio/kube-yaml-cleaner) to your `PATH`.
-2. Clone the repo and run `pip install -U .`.

 ## Usage

-See `kube-manifest-cleaner --help`.
+See `kube-manifest-processor --help`.